Dolphin Plank Pose - Makara Adho Mukha Svanasana

 Step 1

-Lie down on the ground on your face side.
+Lie down on the ground, facing downwards.

 Step 2